 - Line two large baking sheets with parchment paper.
 Set aside.

 - After 1 hour remove the dough from the refrigerator.
 Roll dough into 1-inch balls, about 1 Tablespoon of dough per ball.
 Arrange the balls onto the lined baking sheets, about 1 inch apart then place the balls into the freezer for 10 minutes.
 Repeat this step until all dough is used.

 - While the balls are chilling, place 1¼ cups of dark chocolate chips into a medium-sized microwavable bowl, with 1 tablespoon of coconut oil.
 Microwave for 30-second intervals, until melted, stirring every 30 seconds.

 - Remove the chilled balls of dough from the freezer.
-Place one ball of dough on top of a fork and submerged the ball of dough into the chocolate, coating each side.
+Place one ball of dough on top of a fork and submerge the ball of dough into the melted chocolate, coating each side.
 Tap the fork to the side of the bowl, shaking any excess chocolate.
 Then gently slide the truffle off of the fork and back onto the lined baking sheet.
 Continue this step until all truffles are fully coated.
 Place the balls back in the freezer for 10 minutes.

 - Remove the truffles from the freezer.
 Take a sharp knife and trim some of the excess chocolate around the base, creating perfectly round truffles.
 Place the truffles in small cupcake liners.

 - Store in a tightly sealed container in the freezer for up to 1 month.
 Remove the truffles from the freezer, allowing them to thaw for 30 minutes before serving.